-DUTCH BROS SHAREHOLDER ALERT: CLAIMSFILER Reminds Investors with Losses in Excess of $100,000 of Lead Plaintiff Deadline in Class Action Lawsuit Against Dutch Bros Inc. - BROS
+DUTCH BROS SHAREHOLDER ALERT: CLAIMSFILER REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 of Lead Plaintiff Deadline in Class Action Lawsuit Against Dutch Bros Inc. - BROS

-NEW ORLEANS, March 10, 2023 /PRNewswire/ -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until May 1, 2023 to file lead plaintiff applications in a securities class action lawsuit against Dutch Bros Inc. ("Dutch" or the "Company") BROS, if they purchased the Company's securities between March 1, 2022 and May 11, 2022, inclusive (the "Class Period").
+/EIN News/ -- NEW ORLEANS, March 14, 2023 (GLOBE NEWSWIRE) -- ClaimsFiler, a FREE shareholder information service, reminds investors that they have until May 1, 2023 to file lead plaintiff applications in a securities class action lawsuit against Dutch Bros Inc. (“Dutch” or the “Company”) (NYSE: BROS), if they purchased the Company’s securities between March 1, 2022 and May 11, 2022, inclusive (the “Class Period”).
 This action is pending in the United States District Court for the Southern District of New York.

 Get Help